Junaed29/SwiftUI-Professional-Network/README.md

 ## 🎯 Project Overview

-This is a comprehensive **SwiftUI prototype** that reimagines professional networking with a Tinder-style discovery interface.
+**SwiftUI Professional Network** is a comprehensive prototype that reimagines professional networking with a Tinder-style discovery interface.
 Built as a showcase of modern iOS development practices, it demonstrates clean architecture, custom design systems, sophisticated UI/UX patterns, and advanced SwiftUI features—all while maintaining production-quality code organization.

 **Current Status**: UI/UX prototype with mock data • **Goal**: Full-featured networking platform